 Patient healthcare provider interaction has also been identified to have direct effect on improving the health of the patient if such interaction is in positive sense though many healthcare providers still give little attention to this practice (Glanz et al., 2000).
-Even though medical knowledge offers healthcare providers additional authority in the field more than patients, it is still clear that there is an element of reciprocated dependence (Gill, 2008).
+Even though medical knowledge offers healthcare providers additional authority in the field more than patients, it is still clear that there is an element of reciprocated dependence.
+This is because doctors for instance have duty of care to the patient and might not be able to carry out such function successfully if patient seeking doctor's medical know-how is not able to communicate their illness experience (Gill, 1998).
 It is often seen that the rights of most patients are abused at the healthcare units in their attempt to receive health care treatment.

 Till date, there remain a great deal of work in the clarification of relationship between human right, right to health care services and patients' rights (WHO, 2015).
 Many dissatisfaction, complaints, not complying with therapeutic sessions and appointment keeping, high blood pressure and psychological trauma of some patients have in one way be linked to healthcare provider communication and relationship with their clients (Ha et al., 2010).
 Some patients are not even able to voice out their pains because their health care providers lack listening skills to capture important information that could contribute to resolving the patients' problem.
 In some situation, patients are left out in taking part of decisions that can affect their own life.
+Some health workers make the decisions without involving the patients especially in difficult situation where the patient is in great pain and vulnerable condition to simply make any decision for himself.

 It is very common in some hospital settings where the interaction depends highly upon the institutional power structure that already exists, placing doctors, nurses, and patients in predefined roles (Murata, 2014).
+Patients build their own version of observance based on their personal world views and social context and only good doctor - patients would help doctors understand the view point of their patients.
 Doctors with good communication and interpersonal skills are able to detect problems associated with their patients earlier and can quickly provide better medical assistance to their patients without the need for any expensive intervention.
+This is a clear example of the reasons why it is expected that most health care providers practice showing positive attitudes towards their patients.